-Homeowners can also choose an adjustable-rate mortgage also.
+Homeowners can also choose an adjustable-rate mortgage.
 Again as the name suggests, the interest rate on these loans changes during the loan term.
 Often, the loan will have a fixed rate for a certain number of years, say five or seven.
 The rate will then adjust based on a host of economic conditions, meaning that the rate can either go up or down.

 The benefit of an adjustable-rate loan is that the initial interest rate is usually lower than are the ones attached to traditional fixed-rate loans.
-The risk, though, is that the rate will rise significantly after the fixed period ends.
+The risk, though, is that the rate could rise significantly after the fixed period ends.

 When you buy a home, you'll have to pay property taxes.
-If you are taking out a mortgage, you'll also need to purchase homeowner's insurance.
+If you're taking out a mortgage, you'll also need to purchase homeowner's insurance.
 Homeowners have the choice to either pay these fees on their own or lump them into their monthly mortgage payments and have their lenders pay them on their behalf.

 Dreaming of owning a home?